← MRI Terms

 Severe facet arthropathy

-A synovial cyst is a fluid-filled sac that can grow from a joint.
-In the spine, it can sometimes press on a nerve.
+A synovial cyst is a fluid-filled sac that can grow from a joint; in the spine, it can sometimes press on a nerve.
+Even severe facet arthropathy does not automatically mean surgery — severity on MRI must be interpreted with symptoms and neurologic findings.

 Common MRI Report Phrases and What They Mean